barisdevjs/react-portfolio/README.md

 Run `sanity manage` at the root of your project.\
 It will automatically opened in an new tab at `Sanity Settings Page.`

+frontend / dist folder is manually deployed to netlify